Solute and solvent selections

 atom_group(atsel::AtomSelection, groupname::String)

-Return the indices of the atoms that belong to a given group.
+Return the indices of the atoms that belong to a given group, when custom groups where defined.

 Example